-10.18.2.
-Contents of Neurses
+10.27.2.
+Contents of Ncurses

-Installed programs: captoinfo (link to tic), clear, infocmp, infotocap (link to tic), ncursesw5-config, reset

-(link to tset), tabs, tic, toe, tput, and tset

-Installed libraries: libcursesw.so (link to libncursesw.so), libformw.[a,so], libmenuw.[a,so], libncurses+ captoinfo Converts a termcap description into a terminfo description clear Clears the screen, if possible infocmp Compares or prints out terminfo descriptions infotocap Converts a terminfo description into a termcap description ncursesw5-config Provides configuration information for ncurses reset Reinitializes a terminal to its default values tabs Sets and clears tab stops on a terminal tic The terminfo entry-description compiler that translates a terminfo file from source format into the binary format needed for the neurses library routines.
-A terminfo file contains information on the capabilities of a certain terminal toe Lists all available terminal types, giving the primary name and description for each tput Makes the values of terminal-dependent capabilities available to the shell; it can also be used to reset or initialize a terminal or report its long name tset Can be used to initialize terminals libcursesw A link to libncursesw libncursesw Contains functions to display text in many complex ways on a terminal screen; a good example of the use of these functions is the menu displayed during the kernel's make menuconfig libformwContains functions to implement formslibmenuwContains functions to implement menuslibpanelwContains functions to implement panels
+Installed programs: captoinfo (link to tic), clear, infocmp, infotocap (link to tic), ncursesw5-config, reset (link to tset), tabs, tic, toe, tput, and tset Installed libraries: libcursesw.so (link to libncursesw.so), libformw.[a,so], libmenuw.[a,so], libncurses+ +w.a, libncursesw.[a,so], and libpanelw.[a,so] Installed directories: /usr/share/tabset, /usr/share/terminfo Short Descriptions captoinfo Converts a termcap description into a terminfo description clear Clears the screen, if possible infocmp Compares or prints out terminfo descriptions infotocap Converts a terminfo description into a termcap description ncursesw5-config Provides configuration information for neurses reset Reinitializes a terminal to its default values tabs Sets and clears tab stops on a terminal tic The terminfo entry-description compiler that translates a terminfo file from source format into the binary format needed for the neuronal library routines.
+A terminfo file contains information on the capabilities of a certain terminal toe Lists all available terminal types, giving the primary name and description for each tput Makes the values of terminal-dependent capabilities available to the shell; it can also be used to reset or initialize a terminal or report its long name tset Can be used to initialize terminals libcursesw A link to libncursesw libncursesw Contains functions to display text in many complex ways on a terminal screen; a good example of the use of these functions is the menu displayed during the kernel's make menuconfig libformw Contains functions to implement forms libmenuw Contains functions to implement menus libpanelw Contains functions to implement panels